Installing Plug-In on Linux

 Unpacking Plug-In from .TAR.GZ Archive

-To extract plug-in files from the .TAR.GZ archive, do the following:
+To extract plug-in files from the .TAR.GZ archive and install Veeam Plug-In, perform the following steps:

 - Download the setup archive for Veeam Plug-In for IBM Db2 from this Veeam webpage.